If you have heard about it and think that you might need it, then you have come to the right place to learn more about the procedure.

 ToggleWhat is Radiofrequency Ablation?

-- Bleeding of the varicose veins
+- Bleeding (from varicose veins)

 - Skin discoloration